 This is a tough one for a curriculum junkie like myself!
 There are so many things to learn!
 The publishers know it, too.
 It’s like those shiny new books are coated in glitter – the kind that never gets all over everything!
 It has taken me many years, but I am slowly trying not to buy every awesome-looking thing out there.
 I only have so many hours in a day, and so do you.
 Take a good look at the time you have to put into it before you buy something that requires more parent prep time than you can handle.
 Buying too many things can leave you discouraged and broke.
 Invest in quality products that can be used for several years if possible.

 8. Boxed vs. Build Your Own Curriculum

 I tend to lean more on the eclectic side in our curriculum choices, but not always.
 “Boxed” means using one publisher for all subjects, rather than one publisher for math, another for history, and another for science, and so on.
 When we first started homeschooling, I used a “boxed” set.
 We had a wonderful year.
 A couple of years later, I decided I would mix and match.
 It was not our best year.
-We lacked the unity we were accustomed to having with using the same publisher.
+We lacked the unity and consistency we were accustomed to having with using the same publisher.
 It wasn’t until after we had been homeschooling awhile that I felt comfortable to DIY it.